top of page

 (Optional Shipsterns Bluff)

-The paid Three Capes trips do next get the pleasure of walking Cape Raoul, as it is only viewed from a boat.
-This is definitely a loss, because it has some incredible cliff features that are not to be missed.
+The paid Three Capes trips don't get the pleasure of walking Cape Raoul– it is only viewed from a boat.
+This is a great loss, because it has some incredible cliff features that are not to be missed.

 The Shipsterns Bluff turnoff appears around 15 minutes into the trail; another epic walk that you can tack on if you like.
 However if you don't have time, you will see the famous big wave surf break along the Cape Raoul trail anyway.